 In this example, Maple is used to derive and solve the system of six non-linear differential algebraic equations that define the reaction.
 The experimental data sets are imported and the concentrations of the compounds over time are plotted to determine the concentration at steady state.
 A comparative analysis between the predicted concentrations and test data using Maple’s Statistics package is performed.
 In the example, a discrepancy between the theoretical results and the experimental data is noted and traced back to an inaccurate reaction-rate constant for one of the reactants.
 Then a more accurate value for the rate constant is found using Maple's Optimization package.

-With the corrected rate constant, the model now accurately predicts the actual concentration of the product as measured by the quality control engineer.
+With the corrected rate constant, the model now accurately predicts the actual concentration of the product.
 Unlike traditional solution methods that require writing hundreds of lines of code, the resulting Maple document is quickly created using intuitive notation, saving days in production analysis.
-Since the document is an executable, modifiable description of the problem and its solution, the engineer can easily reuse it to create prototypes and optimize other reaction schemes.
+Since the document is an executable, modifiable description of the problem and its solution, the document can easily be reused to create prototypes and optimize other reaction schemes.

 Contact Maplesoft to learn how Maple can be used in your projects.